Advice > Finance

 On the other hand, JP Morgan uses something called a “pymetrics test” that assesses candidates using a series of digital games.

 Generally speaking, the best way to prepare for aptitude tests is to practice with similar questions.
 You can do that using online test providers, like this one.
-You could also consider practicing with sample GMAT questions, because aptitude tests often have some similarities with GMAT style questions.
+You could also practice with sample GMAT questions, since aptitude tests often have some similarities with GMAT-style questions.

 1.3 HireVue video interview